-The Town of Patagonia is the water provider for area residents.
-An assured water supply requirement is in affect for all new development.
-The Town's system includes 2 wells, pumps, two storage facilities and distribution system.
+The Town's water system includes two wells, pumps, two storage facilities and distribution system.
 Total reservoir capacity is 400,000 gallons.
-There are about four miles of distribution pipe and approximately 420 connections.
-Water resources are derived from groundwater pumping from the Sonoita Creek Basin.
+There are about 6.75 miles of distribution pipe and approximately 460 connections.
+Water resources are derived from groundwater pumping from the local aquifer.